 If you haven’t already, do it now, because ordering baby supplies from your phone and receiving them within two days is one of the greatest conveniences in the modern world.

-8. Invest in a nice, new yoga outfit.
+8. Invest in a nice, new comfy outfit.

 9. Make new playlists.

 You’ll never be so grateful to Steve Jobs for putting 1,000 songs in your pocket than when you’re a new parent.
 Make a playlist for the hospital, one for car rides or long walks with baby, and one with some soothing, mellow tunes that will keep you and baby relaxed.
 Your Spotify will be set to Raffi station for the next 6 years, so enjoy your favorites now.

 10. Fill up your Netflix queue and download some page-turners to your Kindle.

 Newborns nurse or bottle feed 10 to 12 times a day, for 20 to 30 minutes at a time (and that’s once you both get the hang of it… in the earliest days, it can be an hour or more).
 That’s a lot of time captive in a glider or on your couch, and we survived it by reading the Hunger Games and re-watching 30 Rock and Arrested Development in their entirety.

 Another item to add to your last month of pregnancy checklist is to purchase thank you note cards – or sign up for a service like Paperless Post – because there’s usually a torrent of baby gifts after baby is born.